ngbrown-forks/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 ### Authorization Flow

 1. Client authorize with OAuth 2.0 provider, requesting an `access_token` (using any grant type desired)
-2. Token scope returned by OAuth 2.0 provider must include RabbitMQ resource scopes that follow a convention used by this plugin: `configure:%2F/foo` means "configure permissions for 'foo' in vhost '/'") (`scope` field can be changed using `extra_scopes_source` in **advanced.config** file.
+2. Token scope returned by OAuth 2.0 provider must include RabbitMQ resource scopes that follow a convention used by this plugin: `configure:%2F/foo` means "configure permissions for 'foo' in vhost '/'") (`scope` field can be changed using `additional_rabbitmq_scopes` in **advanced.config** file.
 3. Client passes the token as password when connecting to a RabbitMQ node. **The username field is ignored**.
 4. The translated permissions are stored as part of the authenticated connection state and used the same way permissions from RabbitMQ's internal database would be used.